USPS Change of Address

 - Click “Continue” to acknowledge that you are aware of the terms of the address change.

 - Indicate whether your address change will be permanent or temporary, and the date it should take effect.
 While most moves are considered permanent, the USPS has accommodations for address changes that will be in effect for shorter terms.

-- Indicate whether your move is for an individual, family or business.
-Note that you will need to be an authorized representative of your business in order to make the change.
+- Indicate whether your move is for an individual, family, or business.
+Note that you will need to be an authorized representative of your business to make the change.

 After completing the steps listed above, you will receive an instant email notification from the USPS confirming your change of address.
 You will also receive a letter at your old address confirming the start date of the change.

-Don’t just change your address with the USPS — make sure your banks, credit-card companies and utility providers hear about the move from you directly.
-Remember, after one year with the basic Change of Address service, mail will be returned to sender instead of being forwarded to your new address.
+Don’t just change your address with the USPS but with your credit card companies and utility providers.
+Remember, after one year with the basic Change of Address service, mail will be returned to the sender instead of being forwarded to your new address.